adechazal/my-website/_posts/2025-01-31-Financial Fragmentation.markdown

 ---
 layout: post
-title: "Is the Financial World too Fragmented?"
+title: "Financial Fragmentation"
 date: 2025-01-31
 categories: [finance, investing, digital assets, custody]
 tags: [finance, investing, digital assets, custody]
 ---

-# Are financial markets too fragmented?
+# SWIFT calls for harmony

 This [report](https://impact.economist.com/projects/cost-of-fragmentation/) by the Economist Impact and commissioned by SWIFT makes the case that we are currently in a world of financial fragmentation.
 And, the future of fragmentation is bleak - “there are no winners”.
 They define financial fragmentation as “a reduction in international financial integration and the disruption of cross-border payments, credit and investment that ultimately reduces cross-border capital flows”.
 And the cost of this disarray is, in a worse case scenario; “global GDP roughly 6% lower and nearly 280 million fewer jobs.”